Els von Eystett: Consequences of the investigation

 Following the interrogation of the women of Nördlingen's brothel, both Lienhart Fryermut and Barbara Tarschenfeindin were themselves interrogated.
 Barbara was found guilty of causing the abortion of Els von Eystett's child.
 Although Nördlingen's town law contained no explicit reference to abortion, convictions of abortion in German-speaking towns in the fifteenth century usually resulted in the expulsion of the guilty party.
 Barbara was consequently put on the pillory before being branded across the forehead and banished across the Rhine in perpetuity.

 Lienhart was dismissed from his post as brothel-keeper and forced to swear an oath (the Urfehde) in which he renounced the right to take vengeance and acknowledged his own banishment from the town.

 In 1472, a new ordinance (Frauenhausordnung) was drawn up for the running of Nördlingen's brothel containing a number of provisions intended to prevent abuses of the kind reported by the women at the investigation.
 The extent to which these new rules were ever in force is nevertheless doubtful as the ordinance was never bound into the town's collection of statutes.
-Barbara was consequently put on the pillory before being branded across the forehead and banished across the Rhine in perpetuity.

 No further historical records pertaining to Els von Eystett survive; after giving her testimony, nothing more is known of her life.